pulumi/terraform-provider-aws/website/docs/r/sagemaker_model.html.markdown

 The following arguments are supported:

 * `name` - (Optional) The name of the model (must be unique).
-If omitted, Terraform will assign a random, unique name.
+If omitted, this provider will assign a random, unique name.
 * `primary_container` - (Optional) The primary docker image containing inference code that is used when the model is deployed for predictions.
 If not specified, the `container` argument is required.
 Fields are documented below.
 * `execution_role_arn` - (Required) A role that SageMaker can assume to access model artifacts and docker images for deployment.
 * `inference_execution_config` - (Optional) Specifies details of how containers in a multi-container endpoint are called. see [Inference Execution Config](#inference-execution-config).
 * `container` (Optional) -  Specifies containers in the inference pipeline.
 If not specified, the `primary_container` argument is required.
 Fields are documented below.
 * `enable_network_isolation` (Optional) - Isolates the model container.
 No inbound or outbound network calls can be made to or from the model container.
 * `vpc_config` (Optional) - Specifies the VPC that you want your model to connect to.
 VpcConfig is used in hosting services and in batch transform.
-* `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the resource. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 The `primary_container` and `container` block both support: